Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 6

 night.
 Camp for day here.
 5th & 6th go out

 to supposed Boer laager along w.
-5 in gun,
+5 inch,

 cold; black mare looking splendid.
 Probably